thruthesky/ng-simple-editor/README.md

 ## How to upload files

-* `ng-simple-editor` does not have file/photo/video upload functionaliy.
-You have to make your own file upload function in your app.
-And then you can insert your uploaded file into editor using `editor.insertImage()` method.
+* `ng-simple-editor` does not have file/photo/video upload functionaliy but it has image buttons on the menu which selects a file when it is clicked.
+Then it fires `fileChange` event with the chosen file event.
+You can make your own file upload function in your app with this event.

+* You can insert image into the editor with `editor.insertImage()`.

 ## Design